Mario Kart 64 (Nintendo 64)

 Even with its battle mode deficiency, though, Mario Kart 64 is a great game.
 The match races are in some ways better than ever, and it’s amazing how much depth the cornering trick and new items add to the game.
 About the only things missing this time around are the feather and Koopa Troopa, and those are sacrifices I’m ready to make when the end product turns out so fantastic as this one did.
 Missing out on a game this good should be a crime!

-If you enjoyed this Mario Kart 64 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Mario Kart 64 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!